 Interest in Crowley, therefore, revived in the 1960s, when the process of easing sexual morality culminated in the Western world, people experimenting with drugs and trying new forms of spirituality.
 Crowley’s lyrics were read by nonconforming intellectuals and long-haired hippies from painted vans.

 Twenty years after his death, he became a kind of pop culture icon; for example, the Beatles chose him among the personalities depicted on the cover of the album Sgt.
 Pepper’s Lonely Hearts Club Band.
-In later decades, punks also referred to the Beast, but metalheads or the gothic subculture and many industrial bands.
+In later decades, punks also referred to the Beast, but metalheads, gothic subculture, and many industrial bands.
 And in the television rankings of the hundreds of the greatest Britons, Crowley placed in a decent seventy-third place.

 Simultaneously, the beast is an interesting figure or prophet of hedonism but a personification of the premise that human nature cannot be suppressed.
 But she could still be a little tame.